ruairidhflint/Lambda-Build-Week-1/README.md

+- First major project at Lambda School - kept for posterity.

 # Pintereach - User Build Week 1 - Ruairidh Flint

 I was given the following brief to design the basic aesthetic site layout and landing pages: